resim-ai/getting-started-demo/README.md

 1. Providing an experience build that allows you to create a simple scene
 2. Creating a metrics build that takes the outputs of the experience build and creates a simple metric
-3. An example for you to look through to see how things are formatted in order for them to be used in ReSim
+3. Demonstrates sample metrics graph to see how the metrics are displayed

 ### Contributions